Kowsalyasp/parentkarafmodule/sql readme.md

     constraint = Three types of foreign key constraints are allowed.
 And these constraints are in caps.
           ON_DELETE_RESTRICT: If you want to delete a record from one table but there is a corresponding record in the other table, the delete operation is not allowed.
-          ON_DELETE_CASCADE:To specify whether you want rows deleted in a child table when corresponding rows are deleted in the parent table.
+          ON_DELETE_CASCADE: To specify whether you want rows deleted in a child table when corresponding rows are deleted in the parent table.
           ON_DELETE_SET_NULL:

 ## unique-key tag